Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Abstract

 \section{Abstract}

-We study provable multi-agent reinforcement learning (MARL) in the general framework of partially observable stochastic games (POSGs).
-To circumvent the known hardness results and the use of computationally intractable oracles, we advocate leveraging the potential \emph{information-sharing} among agents, a common practice in empirical MARL, and a standard model for multi-agent control systems with communications.
-We first establish several computation complexity results to justify the necessity of information-sharing, as well as the observability assumption that has enabled quasi-efficient single-agent RL with partial observations, for computational efficiency in solving POSGs.
-We then propose to further \emph{approximate} the shared common information to construct an {approximate model} of the POSG, in which planning an approximate equilibrium (in terms of solving the original POSG) can be quasi-efficient, i.e., of quasi-polynomial-time, under the aforementioned assumptions.
-Furthermore, we develop a partially observable MARL algorithm that is both statistically and computationally quasi-efficient.
-We hope our study may open up the possibilities of leveraging and even designing different \emph{information structures}, for developing both sample- and computation-efficient partially observable MARL.
+We study provable multi-agent reinforcement learning (RL) in the general framework of partially observable stochastic games (POSGs).
+To circumvent the known hardness results and the use of computationally intractable oracles, we advocate leveraging the potential \emph{information-sharing} among agents, a common practice in empirical multi-agent RL, and a standard model for multi-agent control systems with communication.
+We first establish several computational complexity results to justify the necessity of information-sharing, as well as the observability assumption that has enabled quasi-polynomial time and sample single-agent RL with partial observations, for tractably solving POSGs.
+Inspired by the inefficiency of planning in the ground-truth model, we then propose to further \emph{approximate} the shared common information to construct an approximate model of the POSG, in which an approximate \emph{equilibrium} (of the original POSG) can be found in quasi-polynomial-time, under the aforementioned assumptions.
+Furthermore, we develop a partially observable multi-agent RL algorithm whose time and sample complexities are \emph{both} quasi-polynomial.
+Finally, beyond equilibrium learning, we extend our algorithmic framework to finding the \emph{team-optimal solution} in cooperative POSGs, i.e., decentralized partially observable Markov decision processes, a more challenging goal.
+We establish concrete computational and sample complexities under several structural assumptions of the model.
+We hope our study could open up the possibilities of leveraging and even designing different \emph{information structures}, a well-studied notion in control theory, for developing both sample- and computation-efficient partially observable multi-agent RL.